By Arthur Morrison.

 "The Case of the Lost Foreigner"

-here for the links.
+Mary Reed, in the Maywrite Library, has helpfully compiled a listing of appearances of Morrison's works on the Web; go here for the links.
 Project Gutenberg's rendition of CHRONICLES, for example, is here.

 THE BATTERED SILICON BOX is offering a cloth-bound Martin Hewitt omnibus here.